jonels-msft/mcp-review/README.md

 - `npm run check` - Check VS Code integration readiness

 ### Manual Testing
-For development and debugging, you can run the server manually:
+To debug, you can run the server manually:
 - `npm start` - Run the server in standalone mode
 - `npm run dev` - Run in development mode with auto-restart